8 Motorcycle Safety Tips That New Riders Need To Know

 7. Don’t Ride During Bad Weather

 Riding during rain, snow, or hail is a recipe for disaster.
 For one thing, when you ride during bad weather, visibility is reduced.
-This makes the likelihood of an accident increase.
+This increases the likelihood of an accident manifold.
 The other reason that bad weather is dangerous is the fact that wet and icy roads are slick which makes it harder for drivers and riders to control their vehicles.

 If a car can’t stop in time when they see you, then they will end up hitting you.
 If you can’t stop your bike in time, you will either hit something or end up dropping your bike.
 In any of these scenarios, your chances of sustaining serious or life-threatening injuries are significant.